Home Assistant: iOS Focus Mode Automation Triggers

-If you are a Home Assistant user and would like to take nearly any Home Assistant action when ANY Apple iOS Focus Mode (even Sleep) is turned on or off, this post is for you.
-In iOS 18 and earlier all focus modes except Sleep can use built-in personal automations to trigger Home Assistant actions.
-However, for some reason Apple neutered the Sleep focus mode in iOS 18 and earlier, so creative workarounds are needed.
+If you are a Home Assistant user and would like to trigger Home Assistant automations based on iOS Focus Mode changes, this post is for you.
+In iOS 18 and earlier all focus modes except Sleep can use built-in personal automations to trigger Home Assistant actions based on the Focusing being turned on or off.
+However, for some reason Apple treated the Sleep focus mode in iOS 18 and earlier different, frustrating many users.

 Home Assistant Helper Entity

-I recommend creating a Home Assistant helper entity (input_boolean) that will track the state of the sleep focus mode (or any focus mode).
-Then within Home Assistant you can use this boolean helper to trigger automations, for example.
-On the iPhone we will then use a creative means (iOS 18 and earlier), to toggle this boolean helper to track the sleep focus mode state.
-It’s more straightforward in iOS 26.
+The first step is to create Home Assistant helper entity (input_boolean) that will track the state of the sleep focus mode (or any focus mode).
+Then within Home Assistant you can use this boolean helper to trigger automations.

 1. In Home Assistant go to Settings -> Devices & Services -> Helpers.
 Select CREATE HELPER.